Grenada

 What is Grenada known for?

-Grenada is famously known as the 'Isle of Spice' for its production of nutmeg, mace, cinnamon, and cloves.
-It's also renowned for its stunning beaches like Grand Anse, lush rainforests, and the world's first underwater sculpture park.
+Grenada is famously known as the 'Spice Isle' for its production of nutmeg, cinnamon, cloves, and mace.
+It is also renowned for its stunning beaches, particularly the world-famous Grand Anse Beach, its lush rainforests, cascading waterfalls, and the unique Molinere Bay Underwater Sculpture Park.

 How many days do you need in Grenada?

-A stay of 7 to 10 days is ideal to fully experience Grenada.
-This allows enough time to relax on the beaches, explore the rainforests and waterfalls, visit the capital St. George's, and perhaps take a day trip to the sister island of Carriacou.
+To fully experience Grenada, we recommend a stay of 7 to 10 days.
+This allows enough time to relax on the beautiful beaches, explore the rainforests and waterfalls, tour St. George's, and perhaps even take a day trip to the sister islands of Carriacou and Petite Martinique.

 Do you need a visa to visit Grenada?

-Many nationalities, including citizens of the UK, USA, Canada, and CARICOM member states, do not require a visa for short tourist stays.
-However, it's crucial to check the latest entry requirements for your specific nationality before you travel.
+Visa requirements for Grenada vary by nationality.
+Citizens of the UK, USA, Canada, and most European Union and Commonwealth countries do not require a visa for tourist stays.
+However, it is essential to check the latest entry requirements with the official Grenada government or your local consulate before you travel.

 From Our Team